VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrosim_eval_closure_state_from_tip_positions

-    This processtrak step is used in vibrosim to evaluate crack closure state from crack tip positions given in an XML element.
+    This ProcessTrak step is used in vibrosim to evaluate crack closure state from crack tip positions given in an XML element.
 It is provided by the ``crackclosuresim2`` package.